 2.2.
-Characterisation
+CHARACTERISATION

 2.2.1.
+Imaging

-Imaging.
-The AM W and W-6%Ta specimens were prepared to SEM electron backscatter diffraction quality, using standard preparation procedures to a 1 μ m diamond finish.
-Polishing using 0.04 μ m-diameter colloidal silica was then conducted for 40 min, with a rinse of the polishing cloth every 5 min to remove particulate debris.
+The AM W and W-6%Ta specimens were prepared to scanning electron microscopy (SEM) electron backscatter diffraction (EBSD) quality, using standard preparation procedures to a 1 μ m diamond finish.
+Polishing using 0.04 μ m-diameter colloidal silica was then conducted for 40 minutes, with a rinse of the polishing cloth every 5-minutes to remove particulate debris.
 A final cleaning step utilising ultrasonic agitation was carried out.